MediaArea/MediaConch_SourceCode/Documentation/REST.md

 Parameters:

 user:           User ID
 id:             Policy ID to duplicate
 dst_policy_id:  Policy ID used as parent (default is -1, root node)
+dst_user:       Copy the policy to this user ID (optional, if not present, copy to the "user")
+must_be_public: Return an error if the policy is not public

 ##### Response